Nipah virus infection

+Nipah virus infection is a zoonotic viral disease caused by the Nipah virus.
+Results of human contraction range from asymptomatic infection to influenza-like illness or even fatal encephalitis.
+Initial signs and symptoms, if any, include fever, headache, myalgia, vomiting and signs of respiratory illness such as coughing, a sore throat and difficulty breathing.
+In severe cases patients may develop encephalitis, which can lead to dizziness, drowsiness, altered consciousness and seizures.
+Patients with these symptoms can fall into a coma within a day or two.

 The Nipah virus (NiV) is a type of RNA virus in the genus Henipavirus, which normally circulates among fruit bats of the genus Pteropus.
 Spread typically requires direct contact with an infected source; it can both spread between people and from other animals to people.
 Diagnosis is based on symptoms and confirmed by laboratory testing.

-Management is restricted to supportive care; as of 2021 there is neither vaccine nor specific treatment.
+Management is restricted to supportive care; as of 2024 there is neither vaccine nor specific treatment.
 Preventive measures include avoiding exposure to bats and infected animals such as pigs, and not drinking raw date palm sap.
-As of May 2018 about 700 human cases of Nipah virus were estimated to have occurred, and 50 to 75 percent of those infected died.
+The case fatality rate is estimated between 40% and 75%.

 The disease was first identified in 1998 by a team of researchers at the Faculty of Medicine, University of Malaya during an outbreak in Malaysia.
 The majority of the patients in Malaysia diagnosed with the disease were referred to and treated at the University of Malaya Medical Centre.
-The virus was isolated and identified in 1999.
 The disease is named after a village in Malaysia, Sungai Nipah.
-Pigs may also be infected, millions of which were culled by Malaysian authorities in 1999 to successfully stop the spread of the disease.
+Pigs may also be infected, and millions were culled by Malaysian authorities in 1999 to successfully stop the spread of the disease.

 Signs and symptoms

-Human infections range from asymptomatic infection to acute respiratory infection, seizures and fatal encephalitis.
-This illness typically initially presents as 3-14 days of fever and headache, often accompanied by a cough, sore throat, difficulty breathing, and other signs of respiratory illness.
-Infected people initially develop symptoms that include fever, headaches, myalgia, vomiting and sore throat.
+Human contraction of the virus may lead to asymptomatic infection, acute respiratory infection, or fatal brain inflammation (encephalitis).
+Clinical signs typically manifest within 3–14 days, which include fever and headache, often accompanied by a cough, throat soreness, difficulty breathing, and other common signs of respiratory illness.
+Patients may also initially present with symptoms of myalgia and vomiting.

 This can be followed by dizziness, drowsiness, altered consciousness, and neurological signs that indicate acute encephalitis.
 Some people can also experience atypical pneumonia and severe respiratory problems, including acute respiratory distress.
 Encephalitis and seizures occur in severe cases, progressing to coma within 24 to 48 hours.

-The incubation period is from 4 to 14 days but an incubation period as long as 45 days has been reported.
+The incubation period is from 4 to 14 days, but an incubation period as long as 45 days has been reported.

-Death occurs in 40-75% of cases, and some long-term side effects of infection include persistent convulsions and personality changes.
+Death occurs in 40–75% of cases, and some long-term side effects of infection include persistent convulsions and personality changes.
 Most survivors make a full recovery, although some are left with residual neurological conditions after acute encephalitis.
 Some cases of relapse have been reported.